 Call our office today for a FREE review of your personal injury case.
 We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.

 Don’t Delay!
 You may have a valid claim!
 Let us help you get your compensation before the statute of limitations expires!

 Call The Law Offices of L. Clayton Burgess Today!

 If you think your vehicle may have a defect, you can report it.
-You can call the NHTSA by calling their safety hotline (1-888-327-4236). heir website is Safercar.gov.
-If you wish to contact them by mail, send your letter to :
+You can call the NHTSA safety hotline (1-888-327-4236). or, use their website, Safercar.gov.
+If you wish to contact them by mail, send your letter to:

 U.S. Department of Transportation

 1200 New Jersey Avenue SE